regarcher/MetadataMaid/README.md

 This tool will list all private Dashboards owned by inactive Users and allow you to select and delete the records of your choosing.

+You must have My Domain turned on to utilize this App.

 ## User's Guide

 **Data Scope**